-Often when there are delivery pressures or fires to fight, the retrospectives can feel administrative and are often overlooked, which is a real problem as they are invaluable to continuous improvement.
+Often when there are delivery pressures or fires to fight, the retrospectives can feel administrative and are often overlooked, which is a real problem as they are invaluable for continuous improvement.

 Having a bit more time to focus on one team recently, I have been putting more effort into getting retrospectives right and it’s time that has really paid off.
 Not only are the team benefiting, but from a personal point of view they are rewarding and fun to facilitate.
 Before I consider adopting a theme or focus for the retrospective, I try and consider the following points: